-A person can get prosecuted for the Nevada sex crime of statutory rape of a minor even if no "rape" occurred and the sex was completely consensual.
-And if the person is ultimately convicted, he/she face harsh punishments such as prison time, high fines, and potentially lifelong sex offender status.
+A person can get prosecuted for statutory rape under NRS 200.368 even if no "rape" occurred and the sex was completely consensual.

 The legal definition of statutory rape (officially called "statutory sexual seduction") in Las Vegas, Nevada, refers to penetrative sex committed by a person 18 or older with a child aged 14 or 15 and who is at least 4 years younger than the perpetrator.
 Penetrative sex may include: